-- Take the turning on the left – Willow Wents (lane).
-Keep ahead for 375 metres to a T-junction, where you turn right, your initial direction due north, along a tarmac lane.
+- In 400 metres - and some 70 metres before you come to what was the Queens Head pub (now a residential development) - turn left into Willow Wents (lane).
+Keep ahead on this country lane, soon betwen hedges, for 375 metres to a T-junction, where you turn right, your initial direction due north, along a tarmac lane.
 In 70 metres the road swings to the left: ignore the turning right, Horns Lane and keep ahead (left), your direction now 240°.

-- In 475 metres turn right on New Pound Lane, gently uphill.
+- In 475 metres turn right on New Pound Lane, steadily uphill.
 In 575 metres you come to a T-junction with Beeches Road, where you turn left, due west.
-In 150 metres you come out onto the busy B 2016 road: cross over with care – the Beeches Country Pub and Restaurant is opposite.
+In 150 metres you come out onto the busy B 2016 road: cross over with care – The Moody Mare pub is opposite.

-- After lunch, take the public bridleway immediately to the right of the Pub (coming out of the pub, it’s on your left) your direction 250°, in 15 metres passing a metal barrier.
-You will now take a route through Mereworth Woods in a westerly direction for some 1.6 km to join up with the Main route at paragraph 31.
+- After lunch, take the public bridleway immediately to the right of the pub (coming out of the pub, it’s on your left) your direction 250°, in 15 metres passing a metal barrier.
+You will now take a route through Mereworth Woods in a westerly direction for some 1.6 km to join up with the Main Book route deep in these woods.
 Forestry work and logging is taking place and some new forestry tracks and clearings will appear from time to time.
 But the general route ahead is as follows:

-- In 400 metres, a path joins you on your left-hand side.
-You are now back on the main route at point 3B above..
+- In 350 metres, a path joins you on your left-hand side.
+You are now back on the main Book route at point 3B above .

-- In 300 metres and the end of the field, turn left along the field boundary and in 110 metres join a bridleway and turn right along it.
-The way ahead soon becomes a concrete farm track which in a further 100 metres comes out onto Mereworth Road, where you turn left towards the village of West Peckham.
-In 205 metres, as the road swings right (to become Forge Lane) keep ahead through white gate posts into the village of West Peckham.
-You soon pass St Dunstan’s Church on your right and coming down to the village green, you come to the Swan on the Green pub on your left, your lunch stop.
+- Some 200 metres along the field eddge, by a post with a yellow arrow on your right, and just before a car-wide turning into the field on your right, turn half left to go diagonally over the field, on a bearing of 245°.
+In 200 metres pass through a field boundary in the corner of the field and a bridleway joins you from the left.
+Here turn right and your way soon becomes a concrete farm track which in a further 80 metres comes out onto Mereworth Road, where you turn left towards the village of West Peckham.
+In 250 metres, as the road swings right (to become Forge Lane) keep ahead through white gate posts into the village of West Peckham .
+In 190 metres you pass St Dunstan’s Church on your right and as you head down to the village green, you come to the Swan on the Green pub on your left, your lunch stop on this route.

-- Coming out of the pub after lunch, turn half right to cross the village green in a diagonal, on its far side going through a metal kissing gate to keep ahead on a farm track.
-In some 180 metres at the end of this track you come to Pear Tree Cottage.
-Cross its access road and go through the metal kissing gate ahead of you (slightly right) to turn right down the field edge, your direction 290°.
+- Coming out of the pub after lunch, turn half-right to cross the village green in a diagonal, on its far side going through a metal kissing gate to keep ahead on a farm track, with a tall hedge on your right.
+In some 210 metres at the end of this track you come to Pear Tree Cottage.
+Cross its access road and go through the metal kissing gate ahead of you (slightly right) to turn right up a field edge, your direction 290°.
 In 200 metres, at the top right hand corner of this field, [!] you have a choice of way ahead.
-You can turn left to pick up the Greensand Way, but the suggested way ahead, which entails a stretch of road walking, is the more direct route to rejoin the walk’s main route in Mereworth Woods.
-In this top right-hand corner, keep ahead to pass a redundant stile to go through a lightly wooded area.
+The more pleasant, but longer, route on the Greensand Way, is described below.
+The Direct Route , which entails a stretch of road walking uphill, is as follows.
+In this field corner keep ahead to pass a redundant stile to go through a lightly wooded area.

 - In some 35 metres you come out onto a road (Forge Lane) where you turn left.
-In 40 metres, at a road junction, you take the right-hand fork, signposted West Peckham and Mereworth, to walk uphill, soon to ascend Gower Hill.
+In 40 metres, at a road junction, you take the right-hand fork, signposted Crouch and Borough Green, to walk uphill, soon to ascend Gower Hill.
+There is no pavement so take care when walking up this road.
 In 700 metres, at the top of the hill, you come to a 4-way road junction.
-Here you take the public footpath (a wide track) ahead of you (slightly to your right) uphill, your initial direction 340°, along a wooded slope, with a road directly below you.
-Soon there are viewing points just to your left, but otherwise keep ahead along this path, ignoring ways off.
+The Greensand Way route joins here.